taiki-e/cargo-llvm-cov/README.md

 cargo install cargo-llvm-cov
 ```

-cargo-llvm-cov relies on unstable compiler flags so it requires a nightly
-toolchain to be installed, though does not require nightly to be the default
-toolchain or the one with which cargo-llvm-cov itself is executed.
-If the
-default toolchain is one other than nightly, running `cargo llvm-cov` will find
-and use nightly.
+If `-C instrument-coverage` or `-Z instrument-coverage` is not available in the default toolchain, running `cargo llvm-cov` will find and use nightly.
+This behavior will be changed in 0.2 to always select the default toolchain.

 Currently, installing cargo-llvm-cov requires rustc 1.54+.